 Prospective Postdocs: There are two general types of postdoc opportunities.
 One is when I have an advertised position to fill, usually funded from a research grant that I have acquired.
 You can check the lab news page for potential positions.
 For the other type, the postdoc has secured a fellowship to work with me.
 Sometimes, I work with promising postdocs to write and secure such fellowships.
 If you are interested in working in our lab, please contact me.

-If you think you might be a good match for my lab, please send me an email describing your interests and details on why you think we’d be a good match.
-These details concerning match should be based on the research we’ve done in the lab.
-If I encourage you to apply, it is very helpful to come out and meet me and the lab.
+If you think you might be a good match for my lab, please send me an email describing your interests and solid details on why you think we’d be a good match.
+These solid details concerning match should be based on serious digging into the research my lab has undertaken, more broad scholarship, and serious thinking about things.
+I often get inundated with emails, so please realize that I may not be able to set up a one on one meeting.
+If I do encourage you to apply, it is very helpful to come out and meet me and the lab.
 At least we’ll have a computer video meeting.
-You should also arrange to meet/video meet my current or former graduate students.
+I also recommend that you arrange to meet/video meet my current or former graduate students.
 I sometimes can get SIO to bring in top candidates for the spring SIO open house.

-Undergraduates: The lab often has room for undergraduate interns from various departments, and we often advertise these opportunities on UCSD’s REAL Portal.
+Undergraduates: The lab often has room for undergraduate interns from various departments, although we are in a temporary post-Covid lull right now.
+When we have major needs, we advertise these opportunities on UCSD’s REAL Portal.
 Internships usually start with the student getting their feet wet and proving themselves with some pure volunteering, helping a more senior lab member with research and helping with general lab maintenance.
 We often then switch to students getting SIO or BISP 199 credit.
 Some undergraduates take part in our weekly lab meeting.
 Undergrads often learn quite a bit about the scientific process.
 Given our time investment in getting someone started and trained to work in our lab, we usually start with undergrad interns committing a minimum of 8-9 hours per week for 2 quarters (2+ days/week).
-I can sometimes hire trained up undergrads as student assistants over the summer.
+I can sometimes hire trained up undergrads as assistants over the summer.

 Non-student interns/volunteers: Similar to undergraduate interns, we often have members of the general public who wish to volunteer in our lab (sometimes to get experience before going to graduate school, sometimes just for the sheer joy of being here, sometimes…).
 We generally have the same initial minimum time commitment of 8-9 hours per week for 2 quarters.
 If interested, please contact me about possibilities.